lucidrains/CALM-pytorch/README.md

 - [x] show example of manual definitions of custom connectivity between 2+ attention networks
 - [x] if anchor and augment transformer block modules are directly passed in (without extraction fn), run a dummy input through both networks and order them correctly using hooks
 - [x] fix example for x-transformers, as in x-transformers, depth is actually depth x 2, taking hiddens from after attention and ff
+- [x] when finely specifying hidden positions, make sure to reorder it if the transformer blocks themselves were passed in and not ordered to begin with
 - [x] extend to a list of augmentation llms
     - [x] full connectivity customization
     - [x] custom number of augmentation layers per augmetation llm